fossasia/open-event-wsgen/README.md

 ### Web App Generator Test Installation

-* You can try out the web generator at https://open-event-wsgen.herokuapp.com
+* You can try out the web generator [new version to be deployed]

-* The `development-version` is available here: https://open-event-wsgen-dev.herokuapp.com

 * You can use one of the event sample zip files here: https://github.com/fossasia/open-event/tree/master/sample